keitwb/rem/parceldata/README.md

 # Parcel Data Service

-This is a gRPC service that returns basic parcel information from county GIS shapefiles.
+This is a service that watches the `properties` collection in Mongo for changes to properties and fetches GIS parcel data from local shapefiles and updates the property with that information.

 Each county has their own schema for parcel information, so adapters must be written for each and put in the `adapters` dir.